 But there in front of him was the house he shared with Pa and...
 Anna.

-Pa was out front, chopping wood, and Anna was already laughing and shaking her head as she hopped down from the porch, reached up to graze his stubble with her lips, before she walked around to the front of the house.
+Pa was out front, chopping wood, and Anna was already laughing and shaking her head as she hopped down from the porch, reaching up to graze his stubble with her lips, before she walked around to the front of the house.

 Wait—Anna, don’t!

 Wade wanted to warn her.
 He had to warn her.
 There was something bad for them waiting at the front of the house.
-He turned to run after her, but his fiancee was quick.
+He turned to run after her, but his fiancée was quick.
 He turned the corner just in time to see Anna’s golden, curling locks disappear around the front of the house.

 Wade ran as fast as he could, but his limbs were slow, like he was moving through treacle.
 He still pushed himself forwards, skidding around the front porch even though he knew it was already too late.

-His Pa sat propped up against the well, with blood seeping down his chest.
+His pa sat propped up against the well, with blood seeping down his chest.
 There, sitting beside him, was Anna…

 * * *